 A unique color combination is a key way to express the personality of your brand.

-We have created a suite of 20 different color palettes for you to use to create unique color combinations of your own.
+If you are in the process of building your brand, we have created a suite of 20 different color palettes for you to use to create unique color combinations of your own.
 Use them to build your brand's identity, and to attract your target customers.

 Want to really nail your branding?
 Then check out our 20 actionable tips to build a winning visual brand identity.